rxaviers/cldrjs/README.md

 ### Resolve CLDR inheritances

-If you are using unresolved JSON data, you can resolve them dynamically during runtime by loading the full cldr.js.
+If you are using unresolved JSON data, you can resolve them dynamically during runtime by loading the `cldr/unresolved.js` extension module.
 Currently, we support bundle inheritance.

 ```javascript
 Cldr.load( unresolvedEnData );